 Sessions are facilitated live and in-person, making every experience as dynamic as the learning itself.

-Currently, registration will only be open for you to register for all four sessions.
+Currently, registration is only open for all four sessions.
+Individual session registration will be available starting July 13th!

-In this hands-on workshop, participants will explore how selected Design Thinking methods can strengthen training design by bringing more action, experimentation, and learner insight into the early stages of a project.
-Design Thinking is especially useful because it moves teams beyond discussion and into doing: mapping what learners experience, spotting assumptions, reframing challenges, generating options, and prototyping ideas quickly. | Your Guide Stephanie Hammer |
+BASE CAMP: INSTRUCTIONAL DESIGN Explore How Design Thinking Methods Can Strengthen Training Design September 18th, 2026 | 9am - 3pm | Core Bank, Omaha, NE At Base Camp: In this hands-on workshop, participants will explore how selected Design Thinking methods can strengthen training design by bringing more action, experimentation, and learner insight into the early stages of a project.
+Design Thinking is especially useful because it moves teams beyond discussion and into doing: mapping what learners experience, spotting assumptions, reframing challenges, generating options, and prototyping ideas quickly.
+Stephanie Hammer is the founder of Hammer Learning Experiences LLC, where she designs, facilitates, and delivers practical learning experiences for professionals in complex business environments.
+A certified Design Thinking coach through the Hasso Plattner Institute, Stephanie brings together communication strategy, learning design, and hands-on facilitation to help learners apply new skills in real workplace situations.
+Her approach is structured, collaborative, and action-oriented. | Your Guide Stephanie Hammer |

-ASCENSION 2: LEARNING TECHNOLOGY Rising Through Innovation: Using AI and Learning Technologies to Create Impactful Learning October 2nd, 2026 | 9am - 3pm | Core Bank, Omaha, NE This Ascension: Today’s learning and enablement teams are being asked to do more than ever and wear more hats while doing it.
+ANCHOR: LEARNING TECHNOLOGY Using AI and Learning Technologies to Create Impactful Learning October 2nd, 2026 | 9am - 3pm | Core Bank, Omaha, NE For the Anchor: Today’s learning and enablement teams are being asked to do more than ever and wear more hats while doing it.
 AI and modern learning technologies can help accelerate productivity, streamline workflows, and make it easier to create impactful learning experiences at scale.
 In this hands-on workshop, participants will explore practical ways to use tools like AI and virtual learning technologies to support real day-to-day work.
 Through examples, discussion, and guided working sessions, participants will:

-ASCENSION 3: FACILITATION Empowering Others to Soar: Commanding a Room and Creating Connections in Facilitation October 16th, 2026 | 9am - 3pm | Core Bank, Omaha, NE This Ascension: We’ve all sat through a painful presentation.
+SCALE: FACILITATION Commanding a Room and Creating Connections in Facilitation October 16th, 2026 | 9am - 3pm | Core Bank, Omaha, NE On this Scale: We’ve all sat through a painful presentation.
 And if we’re honest — we’ve delivered a few too.
 Great training delivery isn’t just about knowing your content.
 It’s about commanding a room, creating connection, managing the unexpected, and leaving your audience with something they’ll actually remember.
 In this high-energy, humor-forward full-day workshop, facilitator and comedian Theresa Hummel-Krallinger takes participants on a candid, laugh-out-loud tour of the most common mistakes presenters and trainers make — and exactly how to fix them.
 Through peer coaching, checklists, practice triads, and a healthy dose of the Rule of Three, participants leave with concrete tools, sharper instincts, and the confidence to deliver programs that stick.
 By the end of the session, participants will be able to:

-ASCENCION 4: EVALUATING IMPACT Rise as One: Let Go and Lean In to Build Data-Driven Learning Cultures October 27th, 2026 | 9am - 3pm | Core Bank, Omaha, NE This Ascension: This session blends practical strategy with mindset work: you’ll leave with a simple, actionable roadmap for building a learning culture that speaks the language of business—and a reflection guide to uncover the assumptions you need to release to get there.
+SUMMIT: EVALUATING IMPACT Let Go and Lean In to Build Data-Driven Learning Cultures October 27th, 2026 | 9am - 3pm | Core Bank, Omaha, NE At the Summit: This session blends practical strategy with mindset work: you’ll leave with a simple, actionable roadmap for building a learning culture that speaks the language of business—and a reflection guide to uncover the assumptions you need to release to get there.
 Whether you lead talent development, team learning, or enterprise-wide training initiatives, you’ll walk away empowered to drive measurable impact and cultivate a learning culture of agility and purpose.
 Join us if you’re ready to let go of going through the motions—and step into learning that truly transforms.
-By the end of this session, participants will be able to: 2.
-Evaluate current learning programs to uncover assumptions, legacy practices, or misaligned metrics that may be hindering organizational learning agility.
-3. Apply a clear, step-by-step roadmap to design or refine a learning culture that integrates data insights, leadership priorities, and measurable impact.
-4. Practice strategies for “letting go” of outdated learning methods and shifting toward a culture that encourages experimentation, reflection, and continuous growth.
-5. Develop a personalized action plan to communicate learning outcomes in the language of business, reinforcing credibility and influence within organizational decision-making. | Your Guide Debbie Petru |
+By the end of this session, participants will be able to: